DanHodges/TheologicalDictionary/evil-devil-satan.md

 # Evil, Devil, Satan
-Definition of Evil, Devil, Satan coming soon.
+The definition of Evil, Devil, Satan is coming soon!